Ares-Developers/Ares-docs/new/killingdrivers.rst

   :tag:`Operator` is considered the driver.
 All other passengers will be ejected.
 Defaults to :value:`no`.
 :tagdef:`[Warhead]KillDriver.KillBelowPercent=float`
-  Specifies the percentage of health a unit has to go below to have its driver killed by a :tag:`KillDriver=yes` warhead.
-A unit not below this health level is only damaged and the driver is not killed.
+  Specifies the percentage of health a unit can not exceed to have its driver killed by a :tag:`KillDriver=yes` warhead.
+A unit above this health level is only damaged and the driver is not killed.
 Defaults to :value:`100%`.
 :tagdef:`[TechnoType]ProtectedDriver=boolean`
   Whether the driver of this vehicle cannot be killed, i.e. whether this vehicle